RishabSA/Sketch2Graphviz/README.md

 ### Runpod Setup

 Create a pod with an appropriate GPU (~12-16 GB VRAM for the 4-bit quantized model or ~24 GB VRAM for the 16-bit quantized model).
-For my purposes, I deployed on a RTX 4000 ADA with 20 GB VRAM.
+For my purposes, I deployed the 4-bit quantized model on a RTX A5000 with 24 GB VRAM.

 - Use the **rishabsa/sketch2graphviz:latest** docker image as the template on Runpod
 - Set the container disk and volume disk storage both to ~40 GB